f0restron07/Email-auto-responder/README.md

 Clone the repository
 Install the required npm packages
 Place your Google API credentials JSON file in the project root and rename it to googleConfig.json.

+**Running the Application**
+To run gmail-auto-reply, execute the following command in your terminal: node index.js